chrisbues/web/docs/index.md

 Since I've just started this, there's not much here right now.

 ###### About Me
+I'm a Customer Engineer at [Microsoft](https://www.microsoft.com) in Health and Life Sciences.

-Currently, I serve as the Spyglass Practice Lead at [Catapult Systems](https://www.catapultsystems.com/).
-I previously worked in Higher Education for 20 years.
+Previously, I was the Spyglass Practice Lead at [Catapult Systems](https://www.catapultsystems.com/), and prior to that I spent 20 years in Higher Education.